-- 2. Pour 1 gallon of hypochlorite solution for each 15 gallons of capacity into the empty water tank. - 3.
-Add enough fresh drinking water to completely fill the water system. - 4.
-Allow closed system to stand 3 hours. - 5.
+- 4. Allow closed system to stand 3 hours. - 5.
 Drain the hypochlorite solution from system and refill with potable water. - 6.
 Excessive hypochlorite taste or odor remaining in the water system is removed by rinsing the system with a vinegar solution mixed in the ratio of 1 quart vinegar to 5 gallons water. - 7.
 Drain the system and flush with fresh drinking water. - 8.
 Drain the system and refill with fresh drinking water.

-The Everpure QC-2 Water Purifier is located under the galley sink.
+The Everpure QC-2 Water Purifier is located under the galley.
 It will remove all dirt and colloidal matter, and eliminate most chlorine, phenol and similar odors and tastes while delivering sparkling taste-free water for drinking and cooking.
 The filter is connected to the cold water galley drinking faucet only.
 The filter is not guaranteed to remove the tastes and odors of iron and sulfur.
 To remove these tastes, chlorinate the water supply.
 Super chlorination will precipitate dissolved iron, which will be removed by the QC-2 filter.
-To purify any questionable water add 1 tsp. of chlorine